psizek/small-projects/README.md

 # small-projects
 Small scripts I've written for specific problems I'm having or just to practice programming skills

+These probably should be their own repos or gists.
+Perhaps I'll separate these out in the future.

 ## bash_scripts
 Contains a couple bash scripts.